curateteaching/digitalpedagogy/keywords/play.md

 Caillois, Roger. *Man, Play, and Games.* Trans.
 Meyer Barash.
 New York: The Free Press, 2003.
 Print.

 Drucker, Johanna, Jerome McGann, Bethany Nowviskie, and the Scholars' Lab. *Ivanhoe*.
 Charlottesville, VA, 2014.

+Ellison, Cara.
+"Anna Anthropy and the Twine Revolution." *The Guardian* 10 Apr.
+2013.
+Web.
+11 Oct.
+2015.

 Gee, James Paul Gee. *What Video Games Have to Teach Us About Learning and Literacy*